Friends of the Deltaville Library

 In 1986, a group of concerned citizens got together to support and promote the Deltaville Library.
 Their main concern was the library budget was not sufficient to meet the yearly needs of the

 The new used bookstore opened in the library on December 1, 1992 with Raynell Smith at the helm.
 Members of the Friends got a discount of 10% on all purchases.
 The shop offered an extensive collection of books as well as posters, art prints, children’s books, educational games and toys, calendars, Christmas cards and local crafts.
 In addition to helping the library, another goal was to promote local artists and craftsmen.
-If you are interested in learning more from the beginning of the Friends, there are three albums that are located in the Used Book Store to look at and read.
+If you are interested in learning more about the history of the Friends, there are three albums that are located in the Used Book Room.

-The Friends participation in so many Deltaville activities was amazing.
+The Friends have participated in many Deltaville activities over the years.

 Today’s Friends board:

-Stan Coloff, President; Lynn Humlan, Vice-President and Publicity; Lina Butler, Treasurer; Missy MacKimm, Secretary; Elizabeth Coughter, Corresponding Secretary; Nancy Quinn and Pat Anderson, members at large.
-We want to keep the past traditions of the annual Bake sale, the Children’s Carnival, and Book Sale on-going and to add more ways to support the Deltaville Library.
+Melissa MacKimm, President; Pat Anderson, Vice-President and Publicity; Susan Roberts, Treasurer; Missy MacKimm, Secretary; Elizabeth Coughter, Secretary; Margaret Montgomery, Sue Beukenkamp, and Judy Baumgartner, members at large.
+We hope to keep the past traditions of the annual Bake sale, the Children’s Carnival, and Book Sale on-going and fund additional ways to support the Deltaville Branch.

-Recently, the Delatville Library saw some major improvements.
+Recently, the Deltatville Branch saw some major improvements.
 At long last, the parking lot was expanded and paved with help from the Friends in the amount of $5000.
 A major “refresh-facelift” in 2018 brought the library new lighting, ceiling tiles and a newly painted interior with $3700 provided by the Friends.
-These projects required books and shelving to be taken down, moved off site and returned to the library in a short period of time.
-A major task that was accomplished with help from the Friends along with many other volunteers.
-Without the support of the Friends members and volunteers from the community, this would not be possible.
+These projects required books and shelving to be taken down, moved off site and returned to the library in a short period of time, a major task that was accomplished with help from the Friends along with other volunteers.
+Without the support of the Friends and volunteers from the community, this would not be possible.

 We always need “FRIENDS”.
-Please consider joining the Friends and/or volunteer.
+Please consider joining the Friends.

-Membership is $ 25 per year for families, $ 10 for a single, or a sponsorship (amount at your
+Membership is $ 25 per year for families, $ 10 for a single, or a donation (amount at your

 discretion).
-You can pick up a Friends brochure that has a membership form to fill out at the Deltaville Library’s front desk.
+You can pick up a Friends brochure with a membership form at the Deltaville Branch’s front desk.
 You can mail it to P. O. Box 654, Deltaville, VA 23043 or leave at the desk for the Friends board members.